bvm-org/bvm/README.md

 The BVM is a stack-based virtual machine.
 There are function-distinct call-and-operand stacks, and a separate dictionary stack which is used for both error handling and to export functions.
-By making the function call-and-operand stacks distict, the closure capture is trivially supported.
+By making the function call-and-operand stacks distinct, the closure capture is trivially supported.
 Whilst the VM is currently single-threaded, there is no requirement for real threads to be precluded, and the VM has built-in support for call-with-continuation which can be used both for